joonarafael/visualpathfinder/documentation/implementation_document.md

 <img src="./images/neighborpruning.png">

 During the scanning of a suitable jump point for the parent node, all tiles greyed out can be discarded.
-We can safely do this based on the known facts of **tile maps**, where no better path to the target can be found that runs through those grey tiles.
+We can do this safely based on the known fact of **tile maps**: no better path to the future target can be found that runs through those grey tiles.

 This makes the straight direction jump really straightforward.
 Diagonal jumps, on the other hand, require quick scans in two cardinal directions (north & east in the picture) before advancing further.
+If the cardinal direction scans return something (meaning a possible jump point), the diagonal jump is terminated and the `x` tile as marked as a jump point for the original parent node.

 **_Forced Neighbors and Jump Point Creation Logic_**

 <img src="./images/forcedneighbor.png">

 The scanning process finishes once a forced neighbor is found.
-This makes the `x` the natural neighbor of the original parent node and then requests new scans in appropriate directions from `x`.
+This makes the `x` tile the natural neighbor (and a jump point) for the original parent node.
+The relevant directions, as to where the grid scanning should continue from the newly created jump point `x`, are stored in to a separate data structure.

 Note that running directly into a wall **does not** create a jump point.
 Other previous diagonal steps (and their respective cardinal direction scans) have taken care of the immediately adjacent nodes to this 'into-a-wall-running' tile.